Introduction to the Five Pillars of Mysteries

 Why should we learn about the Pillars of Mysteries?

-You may be a wealthy, educated, or powerful person in your earthly life.
-You may have boundless authority on earth.
-Have you ever thought how long you will live on earth?
-How much do you know about your profession or any other aspect of earthly life?
-We believe you know a lot and you are constantly learning to know more every single day.
+You may be wealthy, educated, or powerful in this earthly life.
+You may hold great authority on earth.
+But have you ever considered how long you will remain here?
+How much do you truly know about your profession or any other aspect of worldly life?
+Certainly, you know much, and you continue learning every day.
 But what do you know about your destiny after death?

-As a Christian, we know we await eternal life after death.
-The five pillars of mysteries are the starting point of our spiritual knowledge, revealed through scriptures, about our faith which makes us eligible candidates for eternal life.
-If we rely on God to fulfil our dreams on earth, how much should we rely on him to help us understand the mysteries of our apostolic orthodox Christian faith?
-“If in this life we have hope in Christ, we are of all men most miserable.”
+As Christians, we know that we await eternal life after death.
+The Five Pillars of Mysteries are the starting point of our spiritual understanding, truths revealed through Scripture, that prepare us to become worthy heirs of eternal life.
+If we rely on God to fulfill our earthly needs and desires, how much more should we rely on Him to help us understand the mysteries of our Apostolic Orthodox Christian faith?
+As St. Paul teaches: “If in this life only we have hope in Christ, we are of all men most miserable.”
 (1 Cor.
-15፡19) Hence, we learn about the pillars of the mysteries so that we understand the basics of our Christian faith and look beyond this world to the Kingdom of God.
+15:19) Therefore, we study the Pillars of Mysteries so that we may grasp the foundations of our Christian faith and lift our eyes beyond this world toward the Kingdom of God.

-May God give us the wisdom to understand the mysteries!
+May God grant us the wisdom to understand His holy mysteries.
 Amen.

 2 thoughts on “Introduction to the Five Pillars of Mysteries